Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 Over/Under Insights

-- Virginia Tech and its opponents have gone over the current 47-point total in four of eight games this season.
+- Virginia Tech's games this season have gone over 46.5 points four of eight times.

-- These two squads combine to surrender 43.2 points per game, 3.8 fewer than this contest's over/under.
+- The combined points per game average of the two teams, 49.6, is 3.1 points more than Friday's over/under.

-- The average total in Hokies games this season is 52.9, 5.9 points above Friday's total of 47.
+- The Hokies and their opponents have scored an average of 52.9 points per game in 2021, 6.4 more than Friday's total.

-- The 53.8 PPG average total in Eagles games this season is 6.8 points more than this game's over/under.
+- In 2021, games involving the Eagles have averaged a total of 53.8 points, 7.3 more than the set total in this contest.

 Virginia Tech Stats and Trends

-- In Virginia Tech's eight games this season, it has three wins against the spread.
+- In Virginia Tech's eight games this year, it has three wins against the spread.

 - The Hokies have covered the spread once this season when favored by 3.5 points or more (in three chances).